filecoin-project/filecoin-docs/docs/get-started/lotus/chain.md

 ## Compacting the chain data

-It is possible to _prune_ the current chain data used by Lotus to reduce the disk footprint of a Lotus node by resyncing from a minimal snapshot.
+It is possible to _prune_ the current chain data used by Lotus to reduce the node's disk footprint by resyncing from a minimal snapshot.

 1. Stop the Lotus daemon: